 Evernote has both a free, and paid version.
 You can use the free version as a word processor and note-taking software, or pay for the premium version if you want extra perks.

 While Evernote isn’t designed specifically for books, the tool’s organization makes it a feasible option as a book writing software.

 Benefits to using Evernote as your free book writing software:

 #1 – Streamlines note-taking process.
 At it’s core, Evernote is a writing software that’s designed to make note-taking easy and efficient.
 This makes it a useful book writing software because the same note-taking organization principles can be integrated into the process of writing a book.

 #2 – Versatility makes for easy customization.
 While Evernote isn’t designed for just authors and novelists, the versatility it brings to users with multiple uses for the program come in handy, especially for those writing a book.
 The ability to create notebooks, tags, and sort information, as well as robust AI-suggested content means that this book writing software is a power-house for personalization.
 With enough tweaks and adaptability, Evernote is a super versatile program that you can adjust to fit your needs best.

 #3 – A hub for your book research and inspiration.
 Anyone who is in the process of writing a book knows how often a random surge of inspiration, or piece of research, hits us as we write.
-Evernote is perfect for housing all of our research and inspiration, without derailing our book writing efforts altogether.
+Evernote is perfect for housing all of our inspirational quotes or research, without derailing our book writing efforts altogether.

 Now that we’ve covered the top free book writing software tools available, let’s move on to the paid book writing software.

 Unlike other book writing software on the market that requires you to download a program to your computer, the Novelize app can be accessed on any device with web access.
 That makes it one of the best writing apps for Android or iOS.
 If you want to try the app out first before committing, take advantage of the company's offer (not always running) of a 14-day free trial, and continue with the service if you choose to pay.

 Benefits to using Novelize as your book writing software: